Wisconsin Film Festival

 The Wisconsin Film Festival is an annual film festival, founded in 1999.
-The festival is held every April in Madison, Wisconsin, and has recently been expanded from five days to eight days.
+The festival is held every April in Madison, Wisconsin, and has recently been expanded from five days to eight days..

 The Festival presents a broad range of independent American and world cinema (narrative, documentary, experimental, shorts), restorations and revivals, and locally made pictures from Wisconsin filmmakers.
 Presented by the University of Wisconsin–Madison's Arts Institute, this is the largest campus-based film festival in the United States.

-The festival plays in nine theaters, all within walking distance, in the heart of the state's capital city.
-The 2010 festival, which opened with the New Zealand documentary The Topp Twins: Untouchable Girls, screened 192 films and had an attendance of 34,539 in just five days.
-Highlights include a retrospective of South Korean director Bong Joon-ho's four feature films, including his recent Mother, and a special presentation and discussion of UW–Madison graduate Michael Mann's 2004 film Collateral by The New York Times co-chief film critic, Manohla Dargis.
+In 2019 the festival reported an attendance of 29,280, with 153 films shown in 156 screenings across seven screens and five venues, supported by 178 volunteers.
+In recent years the festival has consolidated many of its screenings at Flix Brewhouse, while still being based in the historic Barrymore Theatre.
+The 2025 festival featured nearly 90 programs across eight days, with a mixed lineup of original Wisconsin made films, as well as international selections, repertory screenings, and repertory-style revivals including UW-Madison alumnus David Koepp, who introduced a special screening of his 2012 film Premium Rush.